 Gwyneth Paltrow: Goop’s Continued Reign of Expensive Everything

-Whether you love her or hate her, you can not deny that Gwyneth Paltrow has managed to create Goop as a lifestyle empire that helps you to feel like you need expensive things.
-By 2025, the brand somehow is capable of making a 200 dollar candle, sound sane, and, to be honest, that is a marketing miracle.
+Love her or hate her, you cannot deny that Gwyneth Paltrow has built Goop into a lifestyle empire that somehow makes you feel like you need very expensive things.
+By 2025, the brand can make a $200 candle sound completely reasonable.
+And that is genuinely a marketing miracle.

 Jessica Alba: The Honest Company’s Honest Success

 Jessica Alba proved that celebrities with a lifestyle brand could actually solve real problems.
-She opened The Honest Company due to the insufficient safety of products when it comes to her family and now, by 2025, the name of the company has become a household name because parents earthly trust it.
+She founded The Honest Company because she could not find products safe enough for her family.
+By 2025, it has become a household name that parents genuinely trust.

 The Fashion Forward Thinkers